Table of contents

 The platform uses a maker-taker fee model to determine its trading fees.
 Orders bring liquidity (Maker orders) and attract different fees from orders that take liquidity (Taker orders).
 Fees charged depend on the current pricing tier of a trader when the order is placed and not the tier of the trader after completing a trade.

-For example, when you place an order at the market price that is filled immediately, you become a taker and, therefore, entitled to pay a fee between 0.04% and 0.50%.
+For example, when you place an order at the market price that is filled immediately, you become a taker and, therefore, are entitled to pay a fee between 0.04% and 0.50%.
 But if you place an order that is not immediately matched by an existing order, that order is moved to the order book.

 If another customer places an order that matches yours, you become the maker.
 In that case, you will have to pay a fee between 0.00% and 0.50%.